proctorlabs/katalyst/README.md

 [![MIT License](https://img.shields.io/github/license/proctorlabs/katalyst.svg)](LICENSE)
 [![Maintenance](https://img.shields.io/badge/maintenance-experimental-blue.svg)](https://crates.io/crates/katalyst)

-Katalyst is a high performance and low memory API Gateway.
+KatalystCore is a high performance and low memory API Gateway.
 It can be used as either an appliance through Docker or it can be used as a library.
 This project is currently under heavy development and will likely experience many changes and issues as we work towards the 1.0 release.